2000s Turkish economic boom: New government structure and work with the International Monetary Fund

-The Turkish government changed significantly after the 2002 Turkish General elections, when the new AKP political party was elected, removing the DSP and MHP parties who had political power in the 1990s.
+The Turkish government changed significantly after the 2002 Turkish General elections, when the new AKP political party was elected, removing the DSP, ANAP and MHP parties who had political power in the 1990s.
 Following this election, the political landscape of Turkey became much less varied, as the AKP had a majority of the power.
 This new government partnered with the International Monetary Fund, an organization made up of 189 countries whose goals include promoting low unemployment, economic stability, financial security, and increasing international trade.
 In 2002, the International Monetary Fund agreed to lend Turkey roughly $16 billion over the following three years in an attempt to lower governmental debts by creating a surplus in budget revenues.
 The Turkish government went on to implement a number of public reforms, with the most significant being the adoption of a public sector primary surplus 6.5% of the nation's GNP target for 2003 onward.